Charlie Emers never planned on becoming a baker.

 For more information, visit patchworkfarmbakery.com.

-–Happy Vermonters is a series of profiles highlighting people living their best life in Vermont.
+–Happy Vermonters is a series of stories sharing why people love Vermont.